autogluon/autogluon/docs/tutorials/text_prediction/beginner.md

 # Text Prediction - Quick Start
 :label:`sec_textquick`

 In this quick start, we will introduce the `TextPrediction` task in AutoGluon to illustrate basic usage of AutoGluon’s NLP capability.

 The AutoGluon Text functionality depends on the [GluonNLP](https://gluon-nlp.mxnet.io/) package.
+We are currently using a customized version in [autogluon-contrib-nlp](https://github.com/sxjscience/autogluon-contrib-nlp.git).
+In a future release, we will switch to use the official GluonNLP.

+In this example, we use three examples to show how to use `TextPrediction` to solve different types of NLP tasks, including:

+- Sentiment Analysis
+- Sentence Similarity
+- Paraphrasing Detection

-In this tutorial, we are using sentiment analysis as a text classification example.
-We will load sentences and the corresponding labels (sentiment) into AutoGluon and use this data to obtain a neural network that can classify new sentences.
+We  load sentences and the corresponding labels (sentiment) into AutoGluon and use this data to obtain a neural network that can classify new sentences.
-Different from traditional machine learning where we need to manually define the neural network, and specify the hyperparameters in the training process, with just a single call to `AutoGluon`'s `fit` function, AutoGluon will automatically train many models under thousands of different hyperparameter configurations and then return the best model.
+Different from traditional machine learning where we need to manually define the neural network, and specify the hyperparameters in the training process, with just a single call to `AutoGluon`'s `fit` function, AutoGluon will automatically give you a model that performs the best.

 We begin by specifying `TextPrediction` as our task of interest: